Classification of Rank 2 Cluster Varieties: Cluster varieties as blowups of toric varieties

-Suppose that $\pi$ consists of $d_i'$ non-toric blowups at a point $q_i\in \?{D}_{u_i}$, $i=1,\ldots,s$, where $\?{D}_{u_i}$ is the divisor corresponding to the ray $\bb{R}_{\geq 0} u_i \subset N_{\?{Y},\bb{R}}$, $u_i\in N_{\?{Y}}$ primitive.
+Suppose that $\pi$ consists of $d_i'$ non-toric blowups at a point $q_i\in \?{D}_{u_i}$, $i=1,\dots,s$, where $\?{D}_{u_i}$ is the divisor corresponding to the ray $\bb{R}_{\geq 0} u_i \subset N_{\?{Y},\bb{R}}$, $u_i\in N_{\?{Y}}$ primitive.
 We can assume that the $q_i$'s are distinct.
-We extend this to a set $\?{E}:=\{u_1,\ldots,u_s,u_{s+1},\ldots,u_m\}$ of not necessarily distinct primitive vectors generating $N_{\?{Y}}$, and we choose positive integers $d_{s+1}',\ldots,d_m'$.
+We extend this to a set $\?{E}:=\{u_1,\dots,u_s,u_{s+1},\dots,u_m\}$ of not necessarily distinct primitive vectors generating $N_{\?{Y}}$, and we choose positive integers $d_{s+1}',\dots,d_m'$.

-Now, let $S$ be the seed with $N$ freely generated by a set $E=\{e_1,\ldots,e_m\}$, $I=\{1,\ldots,m\}$, $F:=\{s+1,\ldots,m\}$, $\{d_i'\}$ as above, and $\langle e_i,e_j \rangle := u_i \wedge u_j$.
-Note that we can identify $\?{N_2}^{\sat}$ with $N_{\?{Y}}$ via the identification $v_i=d_i'u_i$.
-Similarly, we can identify $\?{N_1}\cong N/K_1$ with $N_{\?{Y}}$ via the identification $\langle e_i,\cdot\rangle = u_i$.
+Now, let $S$ be the seed with $N$ freely generated by a set $E=\{e_1,\dots,e_m\}$, $I=\{1,\dots,m\}$, $F:=\{s+1,\dots,m\}$, $\{d_i'\}$ as above, and $\langle e_i,e_j \rangle := u_i \wedge u_j$.
+Note that we can identify~$\?{N_2}^{\sat}$ with~$N_{\?{Y}}$ via the identification $v_i=d_i'u_i$.
+Similarly, we can identify $\?{N_1}\cong N/K_1$ with~$N_{\?{Y}}$ via the identification $\langle e_i,\cdot\rangle = u_i$.
 Thus, each $\?{e_i}$ is primitive in $\?{N_1}$.

-Using $S$ to construct $\s{X}$, the interpretation of $\s{X}$-mutations from \S \ref{geom int}, together with Lemma \ref{Fibers}, reveals that $U$ is deformation equivalent to the generic fibers of $\lambda$, up to irrelevant loci.
-A bit more work shows that $U$ is in fact isomorphic to some such a fiber, up to irrelevant loci. \end{constr}
+Using $S$ to construct $\s{X}$, the interpretation of $\s{X}$-mutations from Section~\ref{geom int}, together with Lemma~\ref{Fibers}, reveals that~$U$ is deformation equivalent to the general fibers of~$\lambda$, up to irrelevant loci.
+A bit more work shows that $U$ is in fact isomorphic to some fiber of~$\s{X}^{\star}$, hence isomorphic to the corresponding fiber of~$\s{X}$ up to irrelevant loci. \end{constr}

 This construction shows that: